byronka/minum/docs/perf_data/database_speed_test.md

 ===================

-The distinction of our database is that the data values are of a particular type, SimpleDataTypeImpl, which provide support for disk persistence.
+The distinction of our database is that the data values are of a particular type, DbData, which provide support for disk persistence.
 Otherwise, they are treated just like any ordinary data and can be arranged in any collection shape you could wish - trees, lists, whatever.